 The “donut hole” coverage gap requires beneficiaries to pay substantially more for their drugs when they have reached a certain level of spending, and it was included in the standard benefit design by the law that originally established the Part D program.
 While a few plans offer some coverage in the donut hole, most beneficiaries who reach the gap will experience increased costs.

-In 2017, under the standard benefit, beneficiaries will enter the donut hole if their out-of-pocket spending — not including premiums — totals $4,950 at some point during the year (or total beneficiary and plan spending of $3,700).
+In 2018, under the standard benefit, beneficiaries will enter the donut hole if their out-of-pocket spending — not including premiums — totals $ 3,750 at some point during the year.
 If you qualify for Extra Help, however, you will not be subject to the increased costs that begin at this level of spending.

 In 2020, beneficiaries will face the normal coinsurance payments of 25 percent of their drug costs (the level of cost sharing that applies now before beneficiaries reach the donut hole).